-Travelling with kids can be a grand adventure or a test of patience, but thankfully, there are some great ways to keep them entertained on the journey.
+Travelling with kids can be a grand adventure or a test of patience, but thankfully there are some great ways to keep them entertained on the journey.
 Whether you’re going on holiday or heading out for the day, taking some travel games for the children is a must!
 Just like board games, but more portable, they provide some screen-free fun.

-Even if you have your trusty travel toys with you, a game can be just as effective as it encourages everyone to interact with each other and they can also be educational, teaching them to take turns, follow rules, find strategies and even maths and literacy.
+Even if you have your trusty travel toys with you, a game can be just as effective as it encourages everyone to interact with each other and they can also be educational, teaching them to take turns, follow rules, find strategies and even improve their maths and literacy.

 The best travel games for kids at a glance: